Yemen tribal leaders say senior al-Qaida leader killed

 - With no place to run, people in Hawaii brace for hurricane WATCH

+The U.S.-backed Saudi-led coalition has been at war with the Iran-allied rebels for more than three years.
+Al-Qaida and an Islamic State affiliate have exploited the chaos to expand their presence in the country.

+The coalition has long maintained that it’s committed to fighting terrorism in Yemen.

-Al-Qaida in the Arabian Peninsula, based in Yemen, is considered the most dangerous branch of the terror network.
-But in the fight to defeat the Houthis, al-Qaida militants are effectively on the same side as the Saudi-led coalition — and, by extension, the United States.
+AQAP, based in Yemen, is considered the most dangerous branch of the terror network and had attempted attacks on U.S. soil.
+But in the fight to defeat the Houthis, al-Qaida militants are effectively on the same side as the Saudi-led coalition — and, by extension, the U.S.

+The U.S. has sent billions of dollars in weapons for Yemen, provided intelligence used in targeting the coalition’s on-the-ground adversaries and American jets provide air-to-air refueling for coalition war planes.
+But the U.S. does not fund the coalition and there is no evidence that American money went to AQAP militants, according to AP’s investigation.

+International rights groups have long criticized the U.S. and other Western countries for selling arms to the coalition.
+In a Friday statement, Human Rights Watch called for the suspension of arms sales to Saudi Arabia over the coalition’s alleged “unlawful attacks” on civilians in Yemen.